Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 In addition to the datasets, I have set up preprocessing and training setups using a few popular summarization architectures, in Google Colab notebooks.

+UPDATE 10-17-19.
+I have released a checkpoint for the BertSum mode.
+Please see the BerSum section below.

 ## Motivation

 Most scientific summarization datasets are from the biomedical domain, but I am currently focuced on summarization of CS concepts, so I needed to make new